-Getting a uniform surface on stainless steel may not always be an immediate operation.
-When a traditional lamellar wheel is used, it is necessary to pay close attention to the way in which the passages occur on the work surface.
+Obtaining a uniform surface on stainless steel may not always be an immediate operation.
+When a traditional lamellar wheel is used it is necessary to pay close attention to the way in which the passages take place on the work surface.

 How do I get a uniform satin surface?